Sun-Lab-NBB/ataraxis-time/README.md

 ### Source

 **_Note.
-Building from source may require additional build-components to be available to compile the C++ portion of the library.
-It is highly advised to use the option to install from PIP or CONDA instead._**
+Building from source may require additional build components to be available to compile the C++ portion of the library.
+It is highly recommended to install from PIP or CONDA instead._**

 1. Download this repository to your local machine using your preferred method, such as git-cloning.
 Optionally, use one of the stable releases that include precompiled binary wheels in addition to source code.